VeriFIT/mata/AUTOMATAFORMAT.md

 Next, we categorise automata by the **alphabet type**, i.e., the representation of symbols on transitions.
 We will consider propositional formulae (over bit vectors), explicit symbols, unicode (?), ascii (?), numbers (?), intervals of numbers or unicode or ascii.
 * **Explicit**: Just plain symbols.
 May be given implicitly or enumerated, or one can have some predefined alphabet, numbers, ascii, utf.
 * **Bitvector**: Propositional variables, the syntax is the same as for explicit symbols.
-* **Interval**: Intervals of symbols are of the form [a-z].
-We might also want complements, [^a-z], but I am not sure that we want to work with complements.
-We might also want to give abstract intervals of the form [min,a], [a,max], [min,max], or use inf and -inf instead of min and max.
-This would be particularly needed if we do not have complements and do not know the alphabet range.
+* **Character class**: Character classes, i.e., sets of symbols as used in normal regular expressiosn, are of the form `[bla]` or `[^bla]` where bla is a sequence of symbols and intervals of symbols such as `a-z`, for instance `abcd-hij-z` denotes all lower case alphabet symbols.
+The `^` in front complements the entire class.
+The character `-` in sincluded as `\-`, analogously `\` and `^`.
+The special keywords `\min` and `\max` are denote the first repsective the last letter the alphabet.

 We support specifying **epsilons**, by a key-value line `%Epsilon <formula>` where formula has the same syntax and meaning as the formulae used in transitions (depends on the alphabet type and typing scheme).
+The formula may be just a single letter which is supposed to mean epsilon, it may be a disjunciton of letters, when we need several different epsilons, or a more complex formula describing boolean vectors that are supposed to mean epsilons.
+Use cases for multiple epsilons appear for instance in string solving.

 ## AFA and NFA Examples
 ```